3 April 2023

 Sounds good in principle, but how can the STAR interview technique be applied to real-life situations?

-SITUATION: I was working for Waterstones as a sales assistant during the Christmas holiday period while the store was going through a rebrand
+SITUATION: I was working at Waterstones as a sales assistant during the Christmas holidays while the store was going through a rebrand.

-TASK: As the store steadily became busier throughout the Christmas season, I was working in the children’s department.
-My job was to ensure smooth running of the rebrand while also providing consistently good customer service at the same time, as well as maintaining order on the shop floor.
+TASK: As the store steadily became busier, I moved over to the children’s department.
+My job was to ensure the smooth running of the rebrand while also providing good customer service.

-ACTION: To support the rebranding in the children’s department I had regular meetings with the store manager.
-This meant I was aware of when new stands or shelves were coming in and was able to manage my time effectively to help set these up in time for the reopening, while also fitting in time to work on the shop floor, manage customer service and keep the store tidy.
+ACTION: To support the rebranding in the children’s department, I had regular meetings with the store manager.
+This meant I was aware of when new stands or shelves were coming in and was able to manage my time effectively to help set these up in time for the reopening.

 RESULTS: We achieved record sales during the Christmas period, a 50% increase on last year, while the rebrand continued with no issues.
-I was presented with employee of the quarter in recognition of how I managed the team.
+I was presented with an ‘Employee of the Quarter’ award in recognition of how I managed the team.

 Competency-based questions are also a feature of application forms.
 Here are a few things to consider…